rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 ## How to execute tasks

+There are several ways to execute the tasks.
+And it is **always** advised to execute an estimation run after adding a new task to verify it does what you expect it to do.

 ![](/images/RsyncOSX/master/intro/main3.png)

 Tasks can be aborted at any time by selecting the stop button.
+For more info about the various tasks, [please see RsyncOSX docs](/post/rsyncosxdocs/).

-1. a `double click` on a task executes first a test run, the next double click executes the real run
+1. a `double click` on a task executes first an estimation run, the next double click executes the real run
-2. `⌘R`shortcut for immediate execute the selected task (no test run)
+2. `⌘R`shortcut for immediate execute the selected task (no estimation run)
 3. `⌘B` shortcut for automatic synchronizing
 4. `⌘T` shortcut for quick synchronizing
 5. execute the selected tasks (one or more)